jxm-analytics/metrolinx-asset-strategy-case/README.md

-# Metrolinx Asset Strategy: Power BI Investment Scoring Dashboard
+# Metrolinx Asset Strategy: Investment Scoring with Power BI

-This project simulates a strategic asset evaluation scenario for Metrolinx, the public transit authority in Ontario.
-The goal was to assess the performance of real estate assets across four property types and guide decisions to acquire, hold, or divest using a standardized, data-driven scoring model.
+This project simulates a strategic portfolio evaluation framework for Metrolinx, focused on identifying real estate assets that are high-performing, underperforming, or borderline.
+The goal is to guide data-driven decisions around whether to acquire more of a given asset type, hold and monitor, or consider divesting based on key performance indicators.

 ---